 3rd European Music School Symposium

-Music Schools and Their Ecosystems:
+Music Schools and Their Ecosystems

 Building Sustainable Futures

-For the third time, the University of Music and Performing Arts Vienna, together with its two collaboration partners KOMU and EMU, is organising the European Music School Symposium in Vienna.
+For the third time, the University of Music and Performing Arts Vienna, together with its two collaboration partners KOMU and EMU, organised the European Music School Symposium in Vienna.
 The symposium aims to gather music school researchers, teachers, leaders, former and current students, representatives from music school organisations and from municipalities, university/conservatoire teachers and professors, and others who are committed to the development of strong, inspiring, and resilient music schools.

 The different dimensions and conditions of sustainability in music school contexts range from high educational and musical quality and encouraging pedagogies to sufficiently broad aims, inclusion, financial stability, and efficient energy use.
 Protecting what is valuable and changing what is untenable can be a challenge that requires the right combination of knowledge, resources, and joint efforts.
 Across Europe, visions and projects for sustainability are currently being born in music schools, local administrations, and music school research.
 The symposium is a great place to share expertise, strategies, practices, and new ideas – and to form international, cross-institutional, collegial networks that can strengthen the daily work in and for sustainable music schools.

-If you would like to find out more about the University's commitment to the environment, please visit the "green mdw" website: www.mdw.ac.at/gruene-mdw
+If you would like to find out more about the university's commitment to the environment, please visit the "green mdw" website: www.mdw.ac.at/gruene-mdw